rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 Arguably the most clear measure of success for the 2018 Fall fellowship was the very high attendance rate spanning 12 weeks of weekly dinner discussions and workshops.
 Most of the absences were “excused” in the sense that the fellow had contacted me prior to the dinner to let me know.
 So, what are the keys to ensuring high attendance?

-**Recruit the right people.** I think a lot of the things that can be done to achieve high attendance happens _before_ the first meeting even takes place.
+<u>**Recruit the right people.**</u> I think a lot of the things that can be done to achieve high attendance happens _before_ the first meeting even takes place.
 Attendance will start at a high baseline if you accept fellows who seem committed; who aren’t scared off by the expectation of spending 3-5 hours on the fellowship per week and who are genuinely interested in EA ideas.

-**Make it clear that the expectations are high.** Again, “you get what you tolerate.”
+<u>**Make it clear that the expectations are high.**</u> Again, “you get what you tolerate.”
 Resist the temptation to say things like “The readings are optional” or “It’s totally okay if you arrive a bit late.”
 Instead, emphasize that this is a _fellowship_ with high standards.

 We tell fellows that they must attend 80% of meetings in order to be “recognized as graduating fellows” by the end of the semester.
 (You don’t necessarily have to enforce this, but it’s a good idea to set the bar high.)
 At the beginning of each mandatory event, take attendance, noting if people are “Present, Excused absence (if they’ve notified you in advance), Absent without excuse, or Late”.
 I told them that I'd take attendance, and they must have seen that I pulled out my computer to do it, but I didn't inform them that I also noted if they were late.
 This was mostly to keep track so that I could nudge someone of they were consistently late.

-**Make the fellowship feel like a big deal.** People are more likely to invest a lot of time and energy if they feel like they’re part of something serious.
+<u>**Make the fellowship feel like a big deal.**</u> People are more likely to invest a lot of time and energy if they feel like they’re part of something serious.
 For this reason, it seems to have a good effect to do things that increase the feeling of being in a real program.
 Some things we did:

-Webpage.
-Create a page on your student group website (e.g. [the Yale EA](https://yaleea.com/fall-2018-fellows/) site) where you post photos and information about the fellows.
+<u>Webpage.</u> Create a page on your student group website (e.g. [the Yale EA](https://yaleea.com/fall-2018-fellows/) site) where you post photos and information about the fellows.
 Instead of just having the fellows send in random photos, spend fifteen minutes before dinner discussion taking photos with a good quality camera.

-Handbook.
-Print out a handbook with a calendar, a statement of the fellowship’s purpose, a list of norms and expectations for the fellows etc. See [Appendix 5](https://docs.google.com/document/d/1Ax34htqh3NC-UhHLt5mZ9cqd1NNAz4crWCeJ5UPiK9A/edit) for the Fall 2018 handbook.
+<u>Handbook.</u> Print out a handbook with a calendar, a statement of the fellowship’s purpose, a list of norms and expectations for the fellows etc. See [Appendix 5](https://docs.google.com/document/d/1Ax34htqh3NC-UhHLt5mZ9cqd1NNAz4crWCeJ5UPiK9A/edit) for the Fall 2018 handbook.

 **Useful readings for discussion moderators**